 But thank goodness I did.
 Because when that quote came out of the Plumbers mouth, I was able to say “Go ahead, let’s it done”.
-Instead of crying, screaming, and selling my first born child.
+Instead of crying, screaming, and selling my firstborn child.

 No matter how much you make, or what your bills look like, it’s time to sit down and create a budget.

-Related Post: The Best Apps for Budgeting
+Related read: The Best Apps for Budgeting

 Easy Steps to Creating a Basic Budget

-Step 1: Write Down All your Bills
+Step 1: Write Down All Your Bills

 Start with the fixed monthly expenses you know about.
 Mortgage/rent, car, insurance, phone, cable, student loans, etc.

 Step 2: Write Down Your Monthly Income

 If you are salaried then this is easy.
-If you make hourly, go based on what your minimum hours worked would be.
+If you work hourly, go based on what your minimum hours worked for the month would be.
 Leave out any overtime or bonuses.

-Step 3: Look at Your Spending
+Step 3: Look at Your Spending Habits

 Don’t confuse your needs with your wants!